This text block can be expanded

 Answer: A

-There is nothing in the passage indicating that people need to be convinced to exercise (choice B), so that is not a correct option.
-The same can be said for strenuous versus moderate exercise (choice D), as no such comparisons are made in the passage.
+Nothing in the passage indicates that people need to be convinced to exercise (choice B), so that is not a correct option.
+The same can be said for strenuous versus moderate exercise (choice D), as no comparisons are made in the passage.
 It is true that exercise is good for preventing heart disease and for preventing stroke, but the passage does not indicate that exercise cures anything (choice C).
 The main thrust of the passage is that moderate exercise has many positive benefits.
 Choice A is the correct answer.

 Q2.
 Which of the following can be inferred from this passage?